Choosing the Right Solar Panels for Your Property

 Polycrystalline Panels: Made from multiple silicon crystals, these panels offer good efficiency (15-20%) at a lower cost point.
 They're suitable for larger ground-mounted installations where space isn't a constraint.

-Temperature Coefficient: Look for panels with low temperature coefficients (around -0.3%/°C) to maintain efficiency during Ohio's hot summers.
+Temperature Coefficient: Look for panels with low temperature coefficients (around -0.3%/°C) to maintain efficiency during the hot summers.

-Snow Load Rating: Ohio panels should handle snow loads of at least 5400 Pa (113 lbs/sq ft) to withstand winter accumulation.
+Snow Load Rating: Solar panels should handle snow loads of at least 5400 Pa (113 lbs/sq ft) to withstand winter accumulation.

 Wind Rating: Panels should be rated for winds up to 165 mph to handle Ohio's severe weather events.